 - Night Mode improvements likely

-There have also been predictions of a quad camera on the iPhone 12 Pro Max, with a ToF sensor.
-However, the general consensus is for there to be a triple camera again but yes, with the ToF sensor.
-As well as portrait mode, this will also help with ARKit apps.
+There have also been predictions of a quad camera on the iPhone 12 Pro Max.
+That would mean a triple lens camera as with the iPhone 11 Pro, plus a ToF sensor or Lidar sensor as in the 2020 iPad Pro.
+However, the general consensus is for there to be a triple camera again but yes, with a new sensor.
+As well as portrait mode, the new sensor will also help with ARKit apps.

 Apple iPhone 12 hardware and software